aryn-ai/sycamore/docs/source/index.rst

 **Key Features**

-* **More powerful and accurate document segmentation for complex documents with tables, images, text, infographics, and more.**  Aryn’s vision-based segmentation models provide 11+ class labels, and are up to 6x better in mean average precision (mAP) and 4x better in mean average recall (mAR) than existing solutions.
+* **Powerful and accurate document segmentation for complex documents with tables, images, text, infographics, and more.**  Aryn’s vision-based segmentation models provide 11+ class labels, and are up to 6x better in mean average precision (mAP) and 4x better in mean average recall (mAR) than existing solutions.

 * **Developer-focused reliable and flexible document processing engine with Sycamore.** Similar to Apache Spark, but for handling and processing unstructured document collections at scale.
 Easily process document collections using sophisticated data transforms and LLMs, while maintaining overall document lineage using Sycamore’s DocSet abstraction.
 Create better chunks and extract higher quality metadata, leading to 30% better recall and 2x better accuracy on real-world use cases.